robdy/robdy.io/src/pages/blog/2020-12-29-custom-connectors-with-dlp-policy.md

 tags: []
 ```

-In **General** scroll down and enter any host.
+In **General** section scroll down and enter any host.
 We can use [httpbin.org](https://httpbin.org) as it'll return real data without any configuration:

 ![Custom connector configuration window](/img/2020-12-29-20_57_34.png)